Effective May 2014

 (a) collect, use, process and transfer personal data of the Performance Right Holder, including the Tax File Number of the Performance Right Holder, amongst themselves; and

-(b) transfer personal data to any third parties, including Link Market Services Limited;
+(b) transfer personal data to any third parties, including Computershare Limited;

 for the purposes of implementation, administration and management of a Performance Right Holder’s participation in the Plan or assisting in the implementation, administration and management of the Plan more generally.